Estonian Information Technology College: Academic studies

 The college's three-year curriculum totalling at 180 credit points in the European Credit Transfer System produces a specific vocational qualification equal to a bachelor's degree.
 The college's priority is to train IT specialists, yet graduates may choose to pursue their studies at the master's level either in Estonia or abroad.

 The IT Systems Development and IT Systems Administration programmes are available in the daytime study format either in full-time, part-time or external study forms.
 The Information Systems Analysis and Technical Communication programmes are available in the evening study format in full-time, part-time or external study forms.
 The evening study format with classes starting at 6 p.m. on business days is targeted at the people who work during the daytime.
 All four programmes have received full accreditation.

 The graduates of the IT Systems Administration programme will have an in-depth knowledge of the structure, indicators and functions of appropriate IT systems (computer and telecommunications networks, Internet, databases etc.).
 They will be able to administer, expand and retune these systems, as well as contribute to developing new services and applications.

-The IT Systems Development programme provides a comprehensive education in the field of software development and IT systems (computer and telecommunications networks, Internet, databases etc.).
-Graduates will develop thorough knowledge of different programming languages and tools, development environments and teamwork basics necessary for development of modern application software.
+The IT Systems Development programme provides an education in the field of software development and IT systems (computer and telecommunications networks, Internet, databases etc.).
+Graduates will develop knowledge of different programming languages and tools, development environments and teamwork basics necessary for development of modern application software.

-The graduates of the Information Systems Analysis programme will have a balanced knowledge of the processes occurring in both IT and business systems.
+The graduates of the Information Systems Analysis programme will have the knowledge of the processes occurring in both IT and business systems.
 They will be able to participate in devising complex business information systems, applications or services and work as applications integrators, system architects, data systems developers and system analysts.

 The Technical Communication programme introduces students not only to the basics of IT but also skills in oral and written self-expression, and knowledge of design, printing technology, etc. Graduates in this subject area will be able to work in positions that require providing users of IT products and services with specific IT terminology and content.
 Graduates will have the skills of producing user guidelines, product catalogues and technical texts (both as publications and web-based presentations) for selected target groups, and designing advertising / promotional materials.

 The language of instruction is Estonian, but some courses are available in English as well.

 Completing a three-year programme of 180 credit points students acquire a special qualification that corresponds to the bachelor's degree and is aimed at working in a specific field.
 The graduates are able to continue their studies at the master's level at Tallinn University of Technology, Tartu University or elsewhere.